haiwen/seafile-admin-docs/manual/deploy_pro/download_and_setup_seafile_professional_server.md

 ./seafile.sh restart  && ./seahub.sh restart
 ```

+## Setup Memcached

+For more than 50 users, we recommend [adding memcached](memcached_options.md).
+Memcached increases the response time of Seahub, Seafile's web interface, significantly.

 ## Enabling HTTPS

 It is strongly recommended to switch from unencrypted HTTP (via port 8000) to encrypted HTTPS (via port 443).